 This account comprises of investments acquired by the Bank from its merger with PDB.
-The investments include the 100% owned subsidiary, Filrice Inc. (Filrice), with investment cost of ₱2.19 million, and 49% owned investee, PDB SME Solutions, Inc. (PDB SME), with investment cost of ₱19.60 million.
-Filrice was established for the business of rice milling and warehousing but ceased operations in 2011 and has not begun formal winding up process.
+The investments include the 100% owned subsidiary, Filrice Inc. (Filrice), with investment cost of ₱2.19 million, and the 49% owned investee, PDB SME Solutions, Inc. (PDB SME), with investment cost of ₱19.60 million.

+Filrice was established for the business of rice milling and warehousing but ceased operations in 2011.
 Its principal place of business is in Bulacan, Philippines.
 Investment in Filrice is classified under prudential regulations as a nonfinancial allied undertaking.
 Accordingly, for prudential reporting purposes, such investments are accounted for under the equity method of accounting instead of consolidated on a line-by-line basis.

-PDB SME (SME.com.ph) provides web-based solutions to help SME-entrepreneurs to manage businesses better and to expand to new markets.
+PDB SME was established to provide web-based solutions to help SME-entrepreneurs manage businesses better and expand to new markets.
 Its principal place of business is in Makati City, Philippines.
-In 2013, PDB SME was dissolved and is currently under liquidation.
+PDB SME was dissolved in 2013.

 Filrice and PDB SME are non-operating private companies and as such, have no available quoted market prices.
-As of December 31, 2022 and 2021, investment in PDB SME is fully provided with ₱19.60 million allowance for impairment losses while investment in Filrice is carried at original acquisition cost of ₱2.19 million where majority of its assets represent cash that is deposited with the Bank.
+As of December 31, 2024 and 2023, investment in PDB SME is fully provided with ₱19.60 million allowance for impairment losses while investment in Filrice is carried at original acquisition cost of ₱2.19 million where majority of its assets represent cash that is deposited with the Bank.